-The previous Statement quantified the UIG for this contributor to be 55.3 GWh (compared to our quantification of 307 GWh).
+The Statement for Gas Year 2020-2021 quantified the UIG for this contributor to be 55.3 GWh (compared to our quantification of 371 GWh).

-This is because we have identified and quantified a material impact of the average altitude of Supply Meter Points in LDZs being different from the national average altitude (66m above Mean Sea Level) assumption inherent in the Settlement calculations.
+This is because we have identified and quantified a material impact of the average altitude of Supply Meter Points in LDZs being different from the national average altitude (67.5m above Mean Sea Level) assumption inherent in the Settlement calculations.